PardhuMadipalli/coding-practice/README.md

 #### Building
 - Initialize and keep on inserting all the nodes.
-- If you are inserting a total of n nodes, we might conclude that the whole operation takes O(n * log n) time.
-But remember that initially the size of tree is very smaller than O(log n).
-So, on careful calculation the building process takes O(n) time.
+- If you are inserting a total of n nodes, we might conclude that the whole operation takes `O(n * log n)` time.
+But remember that initially the size of tree is very smaller than `O(log n)`.
+So, on careful calculation the building process takes `O(n)` time.

 #### Deletion
 - You can only delete the root of a heap.
 - Replace the heap root with the last element.
 - Then start the heapify process from the root in a top-down manner.
-- Time complexity: O(log n) = O(height)
+- Time complexity: `O(log n)` = `O(height)`
-- If you want to delete an intermediate element (as available in PriorityQueue Java), we first need to find the element by checking through each element, which takes O(n) operations and then delete it in the same manner as we delete the root.
+- If you want to delete an intermediate element (as available in Java's PriotityQueue), we first need to find the element by checking through each element, which takes O(n) operations and then delete it in the same manner as we delete the root.
 So deletion of an arbitrary element takes `O(n)` complexity.

 ### Binary Search Tree
 - All the elements smaller than the root are on the left sub-tree and all higher are on the right sub-tree.
-This is valid for all underlying sub-tress too.
+This is valid for all underlying sub-trees too.
 - In-order traversal will print all values in a sorted manner.
 This concept can be used to find the kth smallest element.

 #### Insertion
 - Similar to search.
 - Go till you encounter a leaf node and attach to left/right depending on whether the new value is smaller/bigger than the leaf value.
+- Time complexity: `O(log n)` = `O(height)` for an average case.
+In the worst case, it can be `O(n)` as the tree can look like a straight line.

 #### Deletion
 - If node does not have any children, you can simply mark it as null.